3 Simple Ways to Stay Tick-Free This Summer

 Since ticks are most likely to make their way onto your feet and ankles, make sure to treat your shoes and socks.
 And since your dog is more likely to get a tick than you are, make sure to get Fido a tick collar or some other kind of tick medication.

 Most of all, you just need to stay vigilant.
 When you come inside from the outdoors, check your body for any ticks that may have latched on.
 Ticks can be as small as a poppyseed, so make sure to look closely, or ask someone else to check hard-to-see places like your back.
 And since they like moist areas, don’t forget to give your armpits and groin a careful look.
 If you do catch a tick, remove it as soon as you can with a pair of tweezers.
+(And make sure you know your tick facts from your tick myths.)

 Best of luck out there.